 The associate teachers were asked how they thought this practicum affected their student teachers.
 The participants were faced with four options: "confirmed traditional approach to teaching", "guided him or her towards a less traditional teaching style", "you taught your student teacher the necessary information for teaching traditionally", and "confirmed an already radical teaching style".
 This question was asked to simply summarize the overall experiences during the practicum.
-It was expected that those associate teachers who confirmed a traditional approach or taught their student teacher the necessary information for teaching.
+It was expected that those associate teachers who confirmed a traditional approach or taught their student teacher the necessary information for teaching traditionally would have also stated that their student teacher had conformed.
 With reference to the student teachers who conformed, most were guided to a less traditional teaching styles.
 This response implies that conformity can aid student teachers in their attempts to become more innovative during their practicum.